hamzasalahds/hospital_database/README.md

 ##  <div align="center"> User Requirements </div>
 ######	Conducted a survey with actual nurses, pharmacists and lab technichians that work at hospitals to deterimine what they want from this database.
 ### Questionnaire Survey
 *	**Nurse 1:** *“I want to know the name of COVID patients, doctors that treated them, when they Last tested and method of testing.
-When was the patient exposed and where for tracking, signs, symptoms, and case severity?”*
+When was the patient exposed and where for tracking, signs, symptoms, and case severity?.”*

 * 	**Nurse 2:** *“We want to limit COVID-19 exposure on our floor by identifying all COVID patients and have their names, numbers, room and floor they located at, we also do not want to have a lot of patients in our floors, we have limited beds and rooms.”*